-Veterans and AU learners find honour through service and education
+Veterans and AU students find honour through service and education

 Four members of the Canadian Forces whose lives were transformed through Athabasca University